Skip to content

 Frozen valuesUsing frozen parameters

-For the current setup, what moment of inertia does this equal-mass rotor have and what angular acceleration follows from the current torque?
+For the current layout, what moment of inertia does this equal-mass rotor have, and what angular acceleration should the current torque produce?

 Mass radius